udekontee/Cyclistic-BI-Project/Cyclistic_BI_Project.md

 ### **Assumptions**

 * The dataset includes GPS coordinates but does not identify neighborhoods; zip code data will supplement this information.
-* Weather impact on trip behavior assumes any precipitation affects demand, though timing may vary.
+* Weather impact on trip behavior assumes any precipitation affects demand, though the timing may vary.

 ### **Compliance and Privacy**